 Referred to as the sleep hormone, melatonin is a hormone whose primary function is to regulate sleep.
 Additionally, melatonin also plays a role when it comes to the immune system.

 As we know, sleep is incredibly important to our overall health, and not getting enough of it can do more than leave us cranky.
 One study published in the journal Sleep found that adults who got less than 6 hours of sleep a night faced a significantly increased risk of developing a common cold after exposure than adults who have received 7 or more hours.
-Another study, also published in the journal Sleep, revealed that women who had slept 5 or fewer hours a night faced an increased risk for pneumonia.
+Another study, also published in the journal Sleep, revealed that women who had slept 5 or fewer hours a night faced an increased risk of pneumonia.
 Lastly, a third study located in Archives of Internal Medicine revealed that adults who got less than 7 hours of sleep a night were three times more likely to develop a cold than those who slept 8 or more hours.